MicrosoftDocs/memdocs/memdocs/intune/user-help/what-info-can-your-company-see-when-you-enroll-your-device-in-intune.md

 * Device configured by your organization: Your organization can view the location of a lost device.
 * Personal device: Your organization can't view the location of a personal device.

-If necessary, your organization can put an iPhone or iPad they configured into *managed lost mode*, This mode lets them request the location of the device.
+If necessary, your organization can put an iPhone or iPad they configured into *managed lost mode*.
+This mode lets them request the location of the device.
 When someone requests access to the device location, the device locks and a message appears on the lock screen to explain what's happening.
-For more information about *supervision*, which is another available mode for Apple devices configured by your organization, see [Get started with a supervised iPhone, iPad, or iPod touch](https://go.microsoft.com/fwlink/?linkid=853816) in the Apple support docs.
+For information about *supervision*, which is another available mode for Apple devices configured by your organization, see [Get started with a supervised iPhone, iPad, or iPod touch](https://go.microsoft.com/fwlink/?linkid=853816) in the Apple support docs.

 ### App inventory details

 Your organization can require you to install a mobile threat defense (MTD) app.
 If you're required to install an MTD app on your device:

 * Device configured by your organization: Your organization can view details about all apps on the device.
-* Personal-owned device: Your organization can't see any data, such as texts, emails, and pictures, in your personal apps.
-Mobile threat defense apps fo report information about your apps, such as name and version, to your organization.
+* Personal device: Your organization can't see any data such as texts, emails, and pictures, in your personal apps.
+Mobile threat defense apps do report information about your apps, such as name and version, to your organization.
 Your organization can view all the details about managed apps.

 For more information about mobile threat defense, see [Install mobile threat defense app](set-up-mobile-threat-defense.md).

 ### App permissions
 *Applies to devices running Android 11 and earlier*

 An IT admin can grant permission to apps in the work profile, both manually and by automation.
 The IT admin does this to reduce the number of prompts you receive.
 The permissions could be for things like the camera, microphone, and location.
 If your device is running Android 11, you'll receive a push notification when someone grants permission to an app.

 ###  Network information
 Some information about network connections for Android devices may be available to your organization.
 For example, if your organization requires devices to remain within a certain building, your device would identify the network where it's connected.

 ### Additional device details

 Your organization can query these details about a Windows device configured by them:

  - Hardware and operating system environment information

  - Installed certificate details

  - File paths and file names

  - Operating system user and group information

  - Registry and event log entries

  - Details about running processes

-For more information go to [Device Query](../../analytics/device-query.md)
+For more information, see [Device Query](../../analytics/device-query.md).